keerio/media-docker/README.md

 1. have an Ubuntu machine available
 2. be root
 3. run `sudo git clone https://github.com/joshuhn/media-docker/ /media-docker/ && cd /media-docker/`
-4. open `.env` in your favorite text editor and set the variables it contains
+4. make sure that the script is executable (`chmod +x ./deploy.sh`)
+5. run `./deploy.sh` and answer the questions it asks you
-* to get your plex claim token, go to https://www.plex.tv/claim/. paste this entire code in `.env` in the PLEX_CLAIM_TOKEN variable to claim your server with your account
+* to get your plex claim token, go to https://www.plex.tv/claim/. paste this entire code when prompted by the install process (or directly in the `.env` file in the PLEX_CLAIM_TOKEN variable) to claim your server with your account
-5. make sure that the script is executable (`chmod +x ./deploy.sh`) and run `./deploy.sh`
-6. wait a few minutes, watch the color-coded status messages scroll by
-7. use your newly configured media stack! hooray!
+6. use your newly configured media stack! hooray!

 ### non-apt systems
 if you're running on a system that doesn't use the apt package manager, you unfortunately can't use the `./deploy.sh` script. it relies heavily on apt, so you'll need to perform the configuration manually. refer to the deploy.sh section below for details on what the script actually does.